b02k11/MinIO/MinIO.md

 ```
 mc alias set myminio http://127.0.0.1:9000 {MINIO_ROOT_USER} {MINIO_ROOT_PASSWORD}
 ```
+Replace each argument with the required values.
 ALIAS
 Required The name to associate to the S3-compatible service.

 URL
 Required The URL to the S3-compatible service endpoint.
 For example:

 https://minio.example.net

 ACCESSKEY
 Required

 The access key for authenticating to the S3 service.

 SECRETKEY
 Required

 The secret key for authenticating to the S3 service.